Axel2293/MFRC522-linux/README.md

 | VCC         | 3.3V        | Power Supply |

 ## Credits
-Full credits go to the miguelbalboa/rfid library for providing the implementations to interact with the mfrc522 and RFID cards.
+Full credits go to the miguelbalboa/rfid library for providing the implementation to interact with the mfrc522 and RFID cards.

 # Datasheet
 This is the link for the MFRC522 datasheet that was used for the implementation: